 I believe there is a similar reason we don’t see a lot of diversity in professional golf and tennis.
 To make it to the professional level athletes need to have not just access and exposure to the facilities where these sports are played but role models to emulate.
 It is the same for technology.
 If you do not have access to a golf course or a swimming pool for 10 hours a week when you are younger, you probably are not going to have the hours needed make it to the professional level.
 We are now seeing role models in golf like Tiger Woods and Michael Chang in tennis.
 These were sports that didn’t traditionally see much diversity.
 In a similar fashion, more access, earlier exposure and role models in technology will increase future numbers.

-- He wanted to set up a second meeting to give me debrief on the leadership team.
+- He wanted to set up a second meeting to provide a debrief on the leadership team.
 I explained that I wanted the team to meet me, as I am.
 I did not want them to hire something I am trying to be.
-They will either appreciate my style of HR or they won’t and I know I am not for everyone.
+They will either appreciate my style of HR or they won’t.
+I know I am not for everyone.
 If they hire someone who I am trying to be in the interview, neither of us would be happy in the long run.

 My initial response to the CEO’s comment about 3 candidates and the requirement for a minority was, and I quote: “Yo dude, what am I?
 I am a minority and fall into 2 protected classes”.
 I would never say this in an interview with anyone I just met, but this CEO is a friend and we have a history.